koopjs/koop-output-vector-tiles/README.md

 ## Usage

-Register this plugin with koop before your provider plugins to ensure that the `VectorTiles` routes are bound to the providers.
+Register this plugin with koop before your plugins to ensure that the `VectorTiles` routes are bound to the providers.

 ```
 const tile = require('@koopjs/output-vector-tiles')